MathematicalMedicine/kelvin/doc/kelvin-usage-details.md

 ##### NIDetailFile
 :   `NIDetailFile <filename>`
-:   This option is for debugging purposes.
-:   This file provides some dynimic grid specific information, ex, number of LR calculations (numLR) and error of the BR (error). 'numLR' is useful to find how many subgroups of dcuhre required to approximate the BR.
+:   Specifies the name of an output file to which some dynamic grid information will be written.
+Examples include the number of likelihood ratio calculations (numLR) and error of the BR (error).
+This option is used for debugging purposes (for example, 'numLR' is useful to find out how many subgroups of DCUHRE are required to approximate the BR).

 ##### SurfaceFile
 :   `SurfaceFile <filename>`
-:   This option is for debugging purposes.
-:   Prints out the LOD values in the middle of BR calculations for both dynamic and fixed grids.
-The LOD values are used either to validate the LOD values or to feed into the visualization tools (LiVit, DiVit, or PLOT).
+:   Specifies the name of an output file to which LOD values (arrived at in the middle of BR calculations for both dynamic and fixed grids) will be written.
+The LOD values are used either for validation purposes, or to feed into the visualization tools (LiVit, DiVit, or PLOT).
+This option is for debugging purposes.

 ##### SurfacesPath
 :   `SurfacesPath <dirname>`